CodeMaster7000/X-Status-DateTime/README.md

 A Python script, made with Tweepy, to retrieve the date and time of when a status on X was posted.

-NOTE: The `created_at` attribute of the Status object provides us with a datetime object which tell us when the status was posted.
+NOTE: The `created_at` attribute of the Status object provides a datetime object, which outputs when the status was posted.

 ## Instructions for Usage